 Theological education & curricular design at AMBS

 Christian ministry finds its highest purpose in serving the church's calling to proclaim and signify God's reign on earth through the enabling presence and power of the Holy Spirit in the name of Jesus Christ.
 Central to preparation for Christian ministry in its variety of forms is empathetic understanding of the unique vocation, the failings, and the grace-filled life of the Christian church.
-Thus the church, its calling, and its reality serve as the orienting point for theological education and curricular development at the Associated Mennonite Biblical Seminary.
+Thus the church, its calling, and its reality serve as the orienting point for theological education and curricular development at the Anabaptist Mennonite Biblical Seminary.

 Theological education and curricular design start with the church's identity, mission, and reality rather than with an analysis of the nature of theological inquiry or a professional vision of ministry.
 The document "Ministerial Formation and Theological Education in Mennonite Perspective," adopted by the seminary in 1992, outlines this approach to pastoral and theological education.
 Identifying the church within God's reign as an orienting point for theological education suggests the following: